 The diagrams in Subsections 9.11.2 through 9.11.7 did not show the sequences between the "does not exist" and "pooled" state (See the diagram in Section 9.3).

-The following diagram illustrates the sequence for a container adding an instance to the pool.
+The following diagram illustrates the sequence for container's adding an instance to the pool.

-The following diagram illustrates the sequence for a container removing an instance from the pool.
+The following diagram illustrates the sequence for container's removing an instance from the pool.

 10 Example entity scenario